-Russia Investigations: Congressional Cliffhanger, Trump Jr. May Revisit The Hill
+Russia Investigations In Congressional Cliffhanger, Trump Jr. May Revisit The Hill

 - The committee has some 25 more interviews scheduled for this month, plus about 100,000 pages of documents to go through.
 It has scheduled at least two more open hearings, one with longtime Donald Trump attorney Michael Cohen and one with social networks.

 - The committee has reached a "logical end" to the matter of Trump's firing of FBI Director James Comey.
-Burr seemed to suggest that if there's an obstruction-of-justice case to be made, that's somebody else's business — perhaps the Senate Judiciary Committee and certainly Justice Department special counsel Robert Mueller.
+Burr seemed to suggest that if there is an obstruction-of-justice case to be made, that is somebody else's business — perhaps the Senate Judiciary Committee and certainly Justice Department special counsel Mueller.

-- Russia's campaign of "active measures" against the West didn't stop on Election Day last year, as Warner cautioned.
+- Russia's campaign of "active measures" against the West didn't stop on Election Day last year, Warner cautioned.
 It continued through the subsequent European elections and right up to now, as we've seen.

 What does it all add up to?
 A couple things: One, the Senate Intelligence Committee will issue some kind of report at some point, Burr said, but he doesn't know when.
-And two, Congress and the states must continue expecting and preparing for election operations at least against this year's elections in Virginia and New Jersey, next year's congressional midterms and then the 2020 presidential race.
+And two, Congress and the states must continue expecting and preparing for election operations at least against this year's state elections in Virginia and New Jersey, next year's congressional midterms and then the 2020 presidential race.

 Mueller team met with dossier author

-Investigators working for Justice Department special counsel Robert Mueller met over the summer with the former British intelligence officer behind the infamous, unverified dossier about Trump, CNN reports.
+Investigators working for Mueller met over the summer with the former British intelligence officer behind the infamous, unverified dossier about Trump, CNN reports.

 You remember the dossier.
 NPR has not detailed its salacious allegations because it remains unconfirmed, but it contains claims that could leave Trump open to blackmail and describes alleged contact between members of his camp and the Russian government.
 The file was assembled by a former officer in Britain's secret intelligence service, Christopher Steele, and paid for by political campaigns in the U.S. that wanted "opposition research" for use against Trump.
 Their precise identities remain unknown.

-Trump and his employees, including attorney Michael Cohen, have denied emphatically everything the dossiers says.
+Trump and his employees, including Cohen, have denied emphatically everything the dossier says.
 The continued interest by Mueller's team and the Senate Intelligence Committee, however, suggests that investigators at very least want to be completely satisfied they've done all they can to stand it up or knock it down.
 On that point, CNN's report says this:

 "U.S. investigators have corroborated some aspects of the dossier, specifically that some of the communications among foreign nationals mentioned in the memos did actually take place."